esiqveland/subsound-gtk/README.md

     - [ ] add hover / glow / overlay icon when hovering over artwork?
   - [ ] display whole albums / artist that have been starred in addition to individual songs?
 - [X] cache thumbnails on disk
-  - [ ] use a paintable instead ? pixbuf is deprecated
+  - [ ] use a Texture / Paintable instead ? pixbuf is deprecated it looks like
-  - [ ] switch load directly from cached file?
+  - [X] switch load directly from cached file?
-  - [ ] reuse the pixbuf for albumart
+  - [X] reuse the pixbuf for albumart (in memory cache)
   - [X] make resize retain aspect ratio
 - [X] cache mp3 variant on disk
   - [X] fix song cache storing with original suffix instead of transcode format suffix